automation-robotics-machines/dynamimicgen.github.io/README.md

-# DynaMimicGen: Data Generation for Robot Learning, Imitation Learning, and Dynamic Manipulation
+# DynaMimicGen: A Data Generation Framework for Robot Learning of Dynamic Tasks

 > Project website of the paper **"DynaMimicGen: A Data Generation Framework for Robot Learning of Dynamic Tasks"**.
 >